An effective Bombieri-Vinogradov error term for sifting problems: Introduction

-\end{theorem} Thus, provided $f(s)$ is continuous, we also have an effective sieve lower bound with no loss to the asymptotic form of \eqref{sievelbgen}.
+with $\delta=o_{s,B}(1)$, every implied constant effective, and $B_{\gamma}$ is as in~\eqref{Bgamdef}. \end{theorem} Thus, provided $f(s)$ is continuous, we also have an effective sieve lower bound with no loss to the asymptotic form of \eqref{sievelbgen}.
 The proof of Theorem \ref{lowerthm} is given in Section \ref{lowersect} and is much more involved than the proof Theorem \ref{upperthm}, requiring a careful inclusion-exclusion argument.
 Notably, Theorem \ref{lowerthm} requires both a generic upper and lower bound to prove the effective lower bound \eqref{sievelbnew}.
 The remainder term in \eqref{sievelbnew} is also slightly weaker than that in \eqref{sieveubnew}.

 A non-trivial combination of Theorem \ref{upperthm} and Theorem \ref{lowerthm} can be used to prove an effective version of Chen's theorem, as in Theorem \ref{BJVthm}.
 However, to demonstrate a simpler application of Theorem \ref{lowerthm}, we prove the following effective result in Section \ref{appsect}.